khan-rasul/Competitive-Coding/README.md

 # Competitive-Coding
-This repository contains codes for various contest platforms in sites like Codeforces , Codechef , Atcoder , UVa Online Judge.
+This repository contains codes for various contest problems in platforms like Codeforces , Codechef , Atcoder , UVa Online Judge.